-- Enabling an effective and timely rebuilding.
+- Enable an effective and timely recovery.

-- Working closely with Christchurch City Council, Selwyn District Council, Waimakariri District Council and Environment Canterbury and engaging with local communities of greater Christchurch, including Ngāi Tahu, the private sector and the business sector.
+- Work closely with Te Rūnanga o Ngāi Tahu, Christchurch City Council, Selwyn District Council, Waimakariri District Council and Environment Canterbury – collectively referred to as the 'strategic partners' – and engage with local communities of greater Christchurch, the private sector and the business sector.

-- Keeping people and communities informed.
+- Keep people and communities informed.

-How does CERA work?
+How CERA works

-Special powers have been vested in the Minister for Canterbury Earthquake Recovery and the new Canterbury Earthquake Recovery Authority in order to enable an effective, timely and co-ordinated rebuilding and recovery effort.
+The Canterbury Earthquake Recovery Act 2011 contains powers that are vested in the Minister for Canterbury Earthquake Recovery and the chief executive of CERA to enable an effective, timely and coordinated rebuild and recovery effort.

-The Minister for Canterbury Earthquake Recovery and CERA will be working in a spirit of collaboration with the Christchurch City Council, Selwyn District Council, Waimakariri District Council and Environment Canterbury and engage with the local communities of greater Christchurch, the private sector and business interests.
+The Minister and CERA work in a spirit of collaboration with the strategic partners and engage with the local communities of greater Christchurch, the private sector and business interests.

 - a forum of Canterbury cross-party parliamentary members exists to share information on the recovery efforts